Advanced EMT Education Program

 About AEMTs

 The Advanced EMT (AEMT) is an EMS professional with an expanded scope of practice over EMTs.
 AEMTs provide care in volunteer or career roles.
-To obtain AEMT, you must be a current NREMT or state EMT.
+To qualify for AEMT, you must be a current NREMT or state EMT.

-This education program meets the requirements of states that accept NREMT certification and license AEMTs.
+This education program meets the requirements of states that accept National Registry AEMT (NRAEMT) certification and license AEMTs.
 Not all states have AEMTs or will accept NRAEMT alone for certification.
 If you are not in a NREMT state, you must check with the state EMS office where you intend to practice to determine if NRAEMT is acceptable for license or certification.

-Our course uses a flipped classroom model (mostly online, independent study didactic) with class time dedicated to brief review then skills, scenarios, and simulations.
+Our course uses a flipped classroom model (mostly online, independent study for non-lab classwork).
+The in-person class time dedicated skills, scenarios, and simulations.

-We know our course is NOT accepted by NY State for AEMT reciprocity due to the flipped classroom model, please do not apply if you intend on applying to practice as an AEMT in NY.
+We know our course is NOT accepted by NY State for AEMT reciprocity due to the flipped classroom model.
+Do not apply if you intend on applying to practice as an AEMT in NY.

 Class Overview